T

 How easy is kosher in Tallinn?

-• 01Always look for a visible hechsher (kosher certification symbol) from a recognized rabbinical authority.
-If you cannot find one, assume the food is not kosher.
+• 01Always look for a visible hechsher (kosher certification symbol) from a recognized rabbinical authority on packaged goods.
+If you cannot find one, assume the product is not kosher.

 Neighbourhood density